nicholasrozell/semiautomated-swarm/docs/Arch/arch_linux_install.md

 To install a boot loader use.
 > pacman -S grub

+For booting a manager is necessary.
+> pacman -S efibootmgr

 Make a directory for the boot directory.
 > mkdir /boot/EFI